EI-CoreBioinformatics/mikado/docs/Installation.rst

 ``git checkout development``

 in the Git directory.
-Please note that development can proceed quite rapidly.
+Please note that at the time of this writing development proceeds quite rapidly.

 Building and installing from source
 -----------------------------------